-I flow into Nyanti.
+I whisper a prayer and flood Nyanti with my awareness.
 As flares of pain erupt through her loci, she meets my attention (the magical equivalent of meeting my eyes) and issues a desperate plea.

 My mind steels over.
-This is my friend.
+Nyanti’s my friend.
 I can’t let her die.

-I charge back into her arcane damage, letting my desire and will flow over her wounds.
-Narrative pours from me in an elated rush, filling Nyanti with my support and belief, my faith in her wellness.
+I charge into her arcane damage, letting desire and will flow over her wounds.
+Narrative pours through me, filling Nyanti with support and belief, my unequivocal faith in her absolute wholeness.

-And that’s what I focus on: not her breakage, but her inherent wholeness.
-Her story sluices through me—a story not of dissonance, but organic harmony.
-I envision her rifts and schisms as golden opportunities, as chances to weave her back stronger than ever.
-The apologue dances into and through her, bringing her slowly but steadily back into alignment.
+And that’s what I focus on: not her wounds, but her inherent integrity.
+A story not of dissonance, but organic harmony.
+I envision her rifts and schisms as golden opportunities: a chance to weave her back into strength and well-being.
+The apologue dances into her being, bringing her slowly but steadily back into alignment.

 [Jon.]
 She stares at me, astonished.
 [How are you—]

 [Shhh.]
 Sweat pools and drips off my brow (in the imaginative sense).
 [Not finished.]